LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 A text snapshot of the complete in-game help is in [InGameHelp.txt](InGameHelp.txt).

-Walk throughout a level with mouse or numeric keypad (left diagram below) or its compact laptop replacement (middle) or the Vi text editor keys (right, enabled in config.ui.ini).
-Run, until disturbed, by adding Shift or Control.
+Walk throughout a level with mouse or numeric keypad (left diagram below), or with its compact laptop replacement (middle) or the Vi editor keys (right) selectable in config.ui.ini.
+Run until disturbed with Shift or Control.
 Go-to with LMB (left mouse button).
 Run collectively with RMB.

                7 8 9          7 8 9          y k u